UHSSS/Task_Identification/README.md

 root folder for testing is "Data_test"

-Note: "Data" and "Data_set" is mutually exclusive for strict data split.
+Note: "Data_train" and "Data_test" is mutually exclusive for strict data split.

 Each CSV should contain features such as imu_pos_*, imu_rot_*, rh_pos_*, rh_rot_*,
 rh_*_curl, etc.  Left-hand (lh_*) data is ignored automatically.